eurostat/statistics-coded/README.md

 **Description**

-The notebooks are organised according to the thematic structure already adopted for the Stastistics Explained articles:
+The notebooks are organised according to the thematic structure already adopted for the Statistics Explained articles:

 * [general/](general) for reproducing some of the Stastistics Explained articles on [_"General and regional statistics, EU policies"_](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=General_and_regional_statistics,_EU_policies),
 * [economy/](economy) for [_"Economy and finance"_](https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Economy_and_finance) articles,